 The Formal Resolution may only be pursued after a formal complaint has been filed.
-The Civil Rights & Title IX Coordinator will identify the potential violations and prepare the initial notification of investigation outlining the charges to be investigated and assessed.
+The Civil Rights & Title IX Coordinator will identify the potential violations and prepare the initial notification of investigation outlining the charges, which may include allegations of violations of other College policies, to be investigated and assessed.
+When the charges include violations of other College policies, they will be investigated and resolved at the same time and in accordance with this Policy.
 At the completion of the investigation and any appeal of the Final Title IX assessment (if applicable), the complaint will be addressed through either the Investigator Resolution (non-Title IX) or the Hearing Resolution (Title IX).
 Both parties will have the opportunity to appeal the decision regarding responsibility and any sanctions imposed.
-The College may delay granting a diploma otherwise earned until the completion of all phases of a Formal Resolution, including completion of an appeal and/or any sanctions imposed.
+The College may delay granting a diploma otherwise earned until the completion of all phases of a Formal Resolution, including completion of an appeal and/ or any sanctions imposed.